New Languages

 But what forms of artistic, literary, and linguistic expressions can be elaborated for science education to trigger a cultural and imaginative change?

-We conducted three workshops, bringing those people together to reflect on some major issues like the importance and meaning of keywords like “engagement”, “innovation”, and “barriers”.
+Led by formicablu, a benchmark study was the starting point, enriched by internal sessions and followed by two creative workshops that gathered experts from different disciplines.
+During the workshops, we reflected on some major issues like the importance and meaning of keywords like “engagement”, “innovation”, and “barriers”.
 Those discussions converged into some main concepts:

 1/